The Excel Pricedisc function calculates the price, per $100 face value of a discounted security.

 The above function returns the value 90.00.

 I.e. the price of security with the above terms would be $90.00.

 Note that, in the above example:

-Further examples of the Excel Pricedisc function can be found on the Microsoft Office website.
+For further examples of the Excel Pricedisc function, see the Microsoft Office website.

 If you get an error from the Pricedisc function, this is likely to be one of the following: